Characterizing classification datasets: a study of meta-features for meta-learning: Discussion

 \section{Discussion}

 In machine learning, it is expected that all information necessary to reproduce empirical experiments, obtaining similar results, should be clearly reported.
-For MtL, the information's need to maintain the reproducibility is even greater, since this researcher topic also include all the machine learning analysis plus the recommendation system which is based on the characterization of several datasets and the performance assessment from a set of algorithms over the datasets.
+For MtL, the information's need to maintain the reproducibility is even greater, since this research topic also includes all the machine learning analysis plus the recommendation system which is based on the characterization of several datasets and the performance assessment from a set of algorithms over the datasets.
 However, many details related to them are frequently ignored or subtly addressed in the literature.

-This section focuses on five aspects of the characterization process strictly related to the taxonomy proposed in Section \ref{sec:taxonomy}.
+This section focuses on six aspects of the characterization process, most of them strictly related to the taxonomy proposed in Section \ref{sec:taxonomy}.
 Frequently ignored details, the unspoken decisions taken by researchers, are reviewed, along with the enumeration of gaps that demand further analysis whether theoretical, empirical or both.